mdredze/carmen-python/README.markdown

 It's not perfect, but this greatly increases the number of geolocated tweets over what Twitter provides.

+To set up the database, create a PostgreSQL database named `carmen` and do the following:

+    $ psql -f carmen/sql/populate_db.sql carmen

 To install, simply run:

     $ python setup.py install